-Q: What's the size of the project?
+Q: What's the size of the Mariner East 2 project?

-A: Mariner East 2 is a \$2.5 billion project that stretches 350 miles from the Utica and Marcellus shale areas to the Marcus Hook Industrial Complex on the Delaware River in Marcus Hook, Pa, and Claymont, Del.
+A: Mariner East 2 is an approximately \$2.5 billion project that stretches 350 miles from the Utica and Marcellus shale areas to the Marcus Hook Industrial Complex on the Delaware River in Marcus Hook, Pa, and Claymont, Del.